reitermarkus/serverless/ReadMe.md

 docker service logs func_connector -f
 ```

-to see if Kafka Connectore received the line.
+to see if Kafka Connector received the line.

 ## Mobile App